Tree (graph theory): Rooted tree

 In a rooted tree, the parent of a vertex v is the vertex connected to v on the path to the root; every vertex has a unique parent, except the root has no parent.
 A child of a vertex v is a vertex of which v is the parent.
 An ascendant of a vertex v is any vertex that is either the parent of v or is (recursively) an ascendant of a parent of v.
 A descendant of a vertex v is any vertex that is either a child of v or is (recursively) a descendant of a child of v.
 A sibling to a vertex v is any other vertex on the tree that shares a parent with v.
 A leaf is a vertex with no children.
 An internal vertex is a vertex that is not a leaf.

 The height of a vertex in a rooted tree is the length of the longest downward path to a leaf from that vertex.
 The height of the tree is the height of the root.
 The depth of a vertex is the length of the path to its root (root path).
-The depth of a tree is the maximum depth of any vertex.
+The depth of a rooted tree is the maximum depth of any vertex, which is the same as the height of the tree.
 Depth is commonly needed in the manipulation of the various self-balancing trees, AVL trees in particular.
 The root has depth zero, leaves have height zero, and a tree with only a single vertex (hence both a root and leaf) has depth and height zero.
 Conventionally, an empty tree (a tree with no vertices, if such are allowed) has depth and height −1.